-A constructive dynamic between all participants will be achieved with the masters’ support in inspiring a flow of ideas.
-The master allocated to each workshop is mainly there to serve as a spiritual and energetic lighthouse and a potential source of wisdom to unlock and manifest the solutions that the participants might already have come up with during their pre-symposium work together.
+A constructive dynamic between all participants will be achieved with the elders; support in inspiring a flow of ideas.
+The elder allocated to each workshop is mainly there to serve as a spiritual and energetic lighthouse and a potential source of wisdom to unlock and manifest the solutions that the participants might already have come up with during their pre-symposium work together.
 We anticipate that a part of their work will be done in silence.

 Can you define each workshop in greater detail?

 Defining the workshops in detail is not for us to do, as it would limit the scope of the subject and its outcome.
 The workshops will be defined by the participants through the exchanges that take place, the opinions that are shared, the accumulated experience in their myriad fields and the natural consensus of the issues at hand.
 Innovative solutions that are respectful of all life forms and that are founded on integrity are to be reached by the participants, not the hosts.